domi92/ngx-touch-virtual-keyboard/projects/ngx-touch-virtual-keyboard/README.md

 ###### New Features:

-- Toggle button visibility. @Input() toggleButton: 'dynamic' | 'hidden' | 'visible';
+- Toggle button visibility and position.
-  - change visibility behaviour of toggle button.
-Before was always visible not optional
+  - Change visibility behaviour of toggle button.
+Before was always visible
+  - change position with style

 ##### Changelog 16.0.0